KidPudel/Iggy-s-Vault/languages/odin/union.md

-In Odin union is a data structure that contains in itself a collection of types it could be Zero value of union is `nil`
+In Odin union is a data structure that contains in itself a collection of types it could be. which allows for flexible *fan-out* (like in [[concurrency patterns]]) data structure capabilities (meaning, that it can change its **data capabilities**)
+Zero value of union is `nil`
 ```odin
 Value :: union {